 1. What is Your Why: Avoiding Emotional Burnout

-If you find yourself at odds with your external reality, it is your internal belief system that requires examination.
-Your beliefs act as the filter through which you interpret every experience.
-To transform your outward circumstances, you must first address your inner world, as within, so without.
+If you find yourself at odds with your external reality, it may be time to examine your internal belief system.
+Your beliefs shape how you interpret every experience, and lasting change often begins within.
+As within, so without.

-Transforming your mindset is the first step toward transforming your life.
-True masculinity involves taking full ownership of your physical, mental, emotional, and spiritual well-being – and cultivating a healthy relationship with your work is essential to a life well lived.
+The way you think about your life often determines how you experience it.
+True masculinity requires taking ownership of your physical, mental, emotional, and spiritual well-being, and cultivating a healthy relationship with work is an essential part of that journey.

 2. Shifting Your Perspective